A young boy works in a machine shop when he should be a school.

 To accelerate progress toward reducing and ultimately eliminating all forms of child labor, UNICEF and ILO call on governments to:

-- supporting vulnerable families with multipurpose humanitarian cash transfers, which can be used to help cover school fees and basic household expenses, easing income pressures on parents — and helping them avoid negative coping mechanisms like sending children to work
+This can simultaneously address household poverty and encourage school participation, thus contributing to the elimination of child labor.
+The cash support can be used to help cover school fees and basic household expenses, easing income pressure on parents and helping them avoid negative coping mechanisms like sending children to work.

 How to support efforts to stop child labor